TriumphLLC/Blend4Web/deploy/doc/en/_sources/workflow.txt

 A complete project can be placed on a web server.

-To do it, extract the project files from the archive dowloanded from the Project Manager and upload them to your web server (while retaining inner file structure) by means of FTP, SSH or any other file transfer protocol suppored by the server.
+To do it, extract the project files from the archive downloaded from the Project Manager and upload them to your web server (while retaining inner file structure) by means of FTP, SSH or any other file transfer protocol supported by the server.
 After doing this, you only need to place the project on a web page using, for example, an ``iframe`` container.

 Deploying project to web server is described in a :ref:`dedicated section <project_deploy>` of the :ref:`Project Manager <project_manager>` chapter.